crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 >Windows users should see something like *"COM4"*

->Mac users should see something like *"/dev/cu.usbserial-1234"*
+>Mac/Linux users should see something like *"/dev/cu.usbserial-1234"*

 4. In the Arduino IDE, click on the "upload" button (The arrow icon button).